-SUMIF allows you to add up cells that meet a certain criteria.
+SUMIF allows you to add up cells that meet certain criteria.
 Here’s how a SUMIF works:

 =SUMIF (range, criteria, [sum_range])

-- =SUMIF: tells the formula it’ll be summing only cells that match the specified critera
+- =SUMIF: tells the formula it’ll be summing only cells that match the specified criteria

 - Range: the range of cells you’re going to add up